Administrative Data Management Policy

-Effective Date Supersedes N/A Issuing Authority Executive Vice President Responsible Officer Senior Vice President for Enrollment Management; Vice President, Information Technology and Chief Information Officer
+Effective Date Supersedes N/A Issuing Authority Executive Vice President Responsible Officer Senior Vice President for Enrollment Management; Vice President, Information Technology & Global University Chief Information Officer

 Administrative Data: Data that is gathered, produced, stored, and/or disseminated concerning any aspect of the University’s operations.
 Such data includes, but is not limited to, general ledger/accounting, human capital management, student, alumni/development, space management, faculty housing, and student housing data, and also includes any data derived from the use of such data.
 Administrative Data excludes data related to Teaching and Learning, Research, or Community Life, which are not covered by this policy, and specifically excludes “Personal Digital Content” as described in the NYU Policy on University Access to Personal Digital Content.
 Administrative Data may be stored in University-supported or other data systems.

-Data Classification: Details and examples of different data classifications are contained in Data Classification.
+Data Classification: Details and examples of different data classifications are contained in the Electronic Data and System Risk Classification Policy.
 A summary of those classifications is provided here: